 October is the perfect time for snack-size candy, questionable costumes, and entertaining your own worst fears.
-And for those of you (my mother) who love a good horror story, this month’s Airbnb news may definitely feed those fears (more on that later).
+And for those of you (my mother) who love a good horror story, Airbnb news may definitely feed those fears (more on that later).

 We’ve also included tips for how to avoid your very own house of horrors.

 The listing said there would be a cat that needed to be fed.
 The listing did not say that there would be a cat that needed to be fed and medicated three times a day, was prone to meowing all night, preferred the bathtub to its litter box, and was owned by a very neurotic part-time actor whose claims to fame were minor roles in Bruce Willis movies and harassing Airbnb guests via text: HAVE YOU PET THE CAT TODAY?
 IF THE CAT MEOWS, SHE NEEDS LOVE.
 DO NOT USE THE CURTAINS.

 Suffice to say, as guests, this has been our worst Airbnb experience to date, but there were warning signs.

 First, he mentioned the cat and some cat maintenance.
 Second, his Airbnb description included some language that suggested he was a wee bit demanding and did not have the strongest grasp of customer service: Will TEXT YOU if time permits, otherwise, Google it.

 The takeaway on this one?
 Read between the lines and be clear on expectations.
 If there’s something about a place that seems or feels a little different (like paying to be a cat sitter), ask for more clarification on the issue, what’s expected, and what the scenario totally encompasses.